theochem/BFit/README.md

     * Optimize Kullback-Leibler using self-consistent iterative method see [paper](#citing).
     * Greedy method for optimization of Kullback-Leibler and Least-Squares, see [paper](#citing).

-* Read/Parse Slater wavefunctions for atomic systems:
+* Read/Parse Hatree-Fock wavefunctions for atomic systems:
   * Includes: anions, cations and heavy elements, see [data](data/README.md) page.
   * Compute:
     * Atomic density,